Water law permit - construction projects in groundwater

 Processing time

-no generalised information can be given on the duration of the procedure.
-This depends on the individual case, the fulfilment of all requirements for approval and the additional processing time for other specialist departments involved in the procedure.
+The duration depends on the individual case, the availability of all documents and requirements for the authorisation as well as the additional processing time of other specialist departments to be involved.

 Fees and charges